IDF: Israel Defense Forces

 There are many histories of the Six Day War, some of them quite good, others mired in the political axe-grinding that still dominates anything connected to the region.
 Our book focuses on the military performance of each side, looking at the factors that led to such an overwhelming battlefield victory for Israel and what the Arab states could have done to fight better (in essence, not much in realistic terms – their problems were deep-seated and systemic).

 In addition to the historical analysis, IDF: Israel Defense Forces has additional pieces for 1967 Sword of Israel: all 264 of them in an alternative deep-blue-with-gold-markings color scheme.
 You don’t really need these to play the game – they’re identical to the 264 Israeli pieces found in 1967 Sword of Israel, except for the color scheme.

 IDF: Israel Defense Forces, the book, offered the perfect opportunity to provide these to the dedicated players who want them.
-The pieces are the best we’ve found in more than 20 years of making games with cardboard pieces: they’re cut using a new technology that requires far less destructive force than old-style die-cutting.
+The pieces are the best we’ve found in 25 years of making games with cardboard pieces: they’re cut using a new technology that requires far less destructive force than old-style die-cutting.
 That means they don’t have the signature damage to the “back” side of the playing piece (which to the die-cutter is the front side, where the die strikes); both sides are smooth and the cuts are extraordinarily clean thanks to the amazingly sharp steel blades used in the process.
-We have to include a tiny stripe on the back side of the pieces so players can tell them apart.
+We have to include a tiny stripe on the back side of the pieces so players can tell the front and back part.

-The pieces are coated with a thin film that gives them their silky finish; they appear to be far more resistant to fingerprints and other marring than the old-style die-cut pieces.
+The pieces are coated with a thin film that gives them their silky finish; they are far more resistant to fingerprints and other marring than the old-style die-cut pieces.
 And the printing is extremely crisp, to the point where we’ve had to replace a great deal of the artwork in older games reprinted with this process as it shows detail that simply wasn’t visible before.